 Over time, life insurance carriers have evolved, for the better.
 What if you could purchase a policy, where if you suffered a serious illness, you could access part of the death benefit?
 Better yet, what if policies offered this benefit, for the same cost of other companies who do not offer these benefits.

 Finding life insurance with Diabetes can be challenging at times.
 But finding a company that will underwrite you fairly, and offer living benefits is even tougher.
 Here at Diabetes Life Solutions, we strongly recommend obtaining a policy that would provide living benefits, or accelerated death benefit riders.
 Not every person with Diabetes will qualify for these riders, so we do want to be upfront and point this out.

 What are Living Benefits?

-The only way a person could access part of their death benefit, is to experience a health event, that falls under the specific rider’s list of health conditions.
+The only way a person could access part of their death benefit, is to experience a health event that falls under the specific rider’s list of health conditions.
 Living benefits